-The Office of Community Expectations (formerly Student Judicial Affairs and Community Standards) is responsible for investigating and responding to complaints from the university community related to violations of the university's Living Our Values: The USC Student Handbook.
+The Office of Community Expectations (OCE) is responsible for investigating and responding to complaints from the university community related to violations of the university's Living our Unifying Values: The USC Student Handbook.

 Following the investigation of a complaint, OCE conducts an administrative review of the allegations with the student and may dismiss the case against the student or make findings against the student.
 If the student denies the allegations yet is subsequently found responsible, OCE completes a Summary Administrative Review and renders findings of fact and policy as appropriate.

-OCE is also responsible for assessing any sanctions deemed warranted against a student, which may include, without limitation, educational classes, warning, disciplinary probation, service, restitution, removal from USC Housing, grade sanctions and/or dismissal from an academic department, revocation of degree or revocation of admission, suspension, and/or expulsion.
+OCE is also responsible for assessing any outcomes deemed warranted against a student, which may include, without limitation, educational classes, warning, disciplinary probation, service, restitution, removal from USC Housing, revocation of degree or revocation of admission, suspension, and/or expulsion.